2019–20 Taça da Liga: Third round

 In the third round, the twelve second-round winners joined the four top-ranked teams from the 2018–19 Primeira Liga: Benfica (1st), Porto (2nd), Sporting CP (3rd) and Braga (4th).
 These sixteen teams were drawn into four groups of four, each group containing one of the four top-ranked Primeira Liga teams.
-Group matches were be played in a single round-robin schedule, ensuring that each team played at least one match at home.
+Group matches were played in a single round-robin schedule, ensuring that each team played at least one match at home.

 For the draw, the teams were seeded into four pots based on their league position in the previous season, with the teams participating in the 2018–19 Primeira Liga being seeded higher regardless of any relegation.
 The draw took place on 3 September 2019, and the matches were played between 25 September and 21 December 2019.
 The fixtures and match dates were decided by an additional draw.